AlterMannomann/SQL/README.md

 Another reason for saving space, as a side effect, is, to see things as they are. **Unique.** Everyone, everything.
 Of course we have similarities.
 But any object (on whatever level you like to see it), is unique.
 Somehow.
 Thus, by saving space, I also create the uniqueness we get and expect from out universe.
 Redundancy would be like beaming.
 If you reassemble me, you can do it as often as you want.
 I may most likely get into the problems with the copies of myself, not knowing, which is the original, if there still is any ... apart from the problem where do I get the mass from for the copies?

 Long story short, it is an attempt.
 Nothing more, nothing less.
-Results will prove it.
+Results will proof it.